GSA/digitalgov.gov/content/post/2015-06-17-the-api-briefing-the-challenge-of-governments-dark-data.md

 date: 2015-06-17 10:00:23 -0400
-title: 'The API Briefing\: the Challenge of Government’sDark Data'
+title: 'The API Briefing\: the Challenge of Government’s Dark Data'
 summary: 'By now, you are familiar with &ldquo;big data&rdquo; or datasets that are so large that they cannot be analyzed by conventional analytical methods.
 You may have heard of &ldquo;long data&rdquo; which is data that has a temporal context.
 I work with long data when I analyze hiring patterns over time in workforce data.
 There is'
 authors: [bbrantley]
 categories: